Blair1233/Class24/1-Lesson-Plans/02-GRC/2/StudentGuide.md

   - These software versions of physical computers are called **virtual machines (VMs)**.

-  - You can use a single physical machine to run multiple virtual machines, effectively turning one computer into many.
+  - We can use a single physical machine to run multiple virtual machines, effectively turning one computer into many.

 Virtual machines have many advantages over physical machines:

   - They are easy and inexpensive (often free) to set up and run.

-  - You can easily distribute them.
+  - We can easily distribute them.
 In this class, we will distribute VMs so that each student is running the exact same setup.

-  - A single physical machine can run multiple VMs.
+  - As mentioned earlier, a single physical machine can run multiple VMs.
 Among other scenarios, a single device will run multiple machines to set up and attack target other machines and set up redundant back-up machines.

 The main advantage of physical machines over virtual machines is that they are typically more efficient because they access the hardware components directly.

-- To ensure every student is on the same hardware,  the virtual machines are hosted for everyone with Microsoft's cloud platform, called Azure.
+- To ensure everyone is on the same hardware, we've hosted the virtual machines for everyone in the Microsoft's cloud platform, called Azure.

-- You will be able to access their own virtual machine via their own web browser.
+- You will be able to access your own virtual machine via their own web browser.
 This is made possible through a solution called **Guacamole**.
   - Guacamole simply allows connection to a remote machine by using a web browser.

+You will have access to two websites:

+- (1)  **Web Lab**  (http://cybersecurity.vmportal.org/) This is the website you will go to access your lab.
+  - Your Web Lab will automatically be accessible during class hours.
+- (2)  **Student Portal** (https://control.vmportal.org)  This is the website you will access to administer the following for your web lab:
+   - Enable your Web Lab during non class hours
+      - Be sure to disable when you are finished!
+   - Reset your Web Lab
+       - Note that this option will reset all settings and remove all files you may have saved in your lab.

-View the following activity file:
+Note the following activity file:

 - [Activity File: Web Labs Setup](/v3.0-Curriculum/1-Lesson-Plans/02-GRC/2/Activities/12_WebLabs/WebLabsUsageGuide.md)

+**Web Lab**

-- Browse to the Lab URL and login with your credentials provided.
+- Browse to the Web Lab URL and login with their credentials you were provided.

 	![LoginScreen](Images/LoginScreen.png)

-- Once you login, you will be asked to change their password.
+- Once you login, you will be asked to change your password.

 	![NewPW](Images/NewPW.png)

 - Once logged in, ensure you can access the Ubuntu VM.
-   - Select your Ubuntu machine
+   - Then select their Ubuntu machine

 	![Connections](Images/connections.png)